-Unnat Bharat Abhiyan (Launched on 11th November 2014) is a flagship programme under the Ministry of Human Resource and Development, where the higher educational institutions of the country link with villages to contribute to the economic and social betterment of these communities, using their knowledge base.
+Unnat Bharat Abhiyan (Launched on 11th November 2014) is a flagship programme under the Ministry of Education (MOE), where the Higher Educational Institutions (HEIs) of the country link with villages to contribute to the economic and social betterment of these communities, using their knowledge base.

 Mission of UBA